Manas120104/AI-powered-Time-series-forecasting/README.md

 - **BiLSTM (Bidirectional LSTM)** - to learn and correct the nonlinear residual errors left behind by SARIMA.

+- **Attention Mechanism (Residual Temporal Attention)** - to select (attend to) the most important residual BiLSTM hidden states, focusing on critical temporal features to improve forecast accuracy by weighting relevant time steps.

 The result is a hybrid pipeline that combines the best of both worlds: statistical forecasting + deep learning.

 ## ⚙️ Step-by-step Conceptual Flow